vanirrr/spotiscan/README.md

 you'll figure it out on ya own theres chat gpt

 ***EXAMPLE USAGE***: python3 spotiscan.py -h to see how to use it man ion got time to explain

+ok i might need to host this. js make of it what u will man